Combined Healthcare is proud to launch a new addition to its portfolio of communications products and channels - Combined Virtual Reality (CVR).

 Combined VR – the next steps

 - Virtual Reality walkthroughs of its clinical areas and services, so that potential service users and their families can learn about the care they will receive and facilities available before entering treatment

 - Virtual Reality Recorded and Live Events – to enable the widest possible participation from people and communities for whom attending in person might be difficult or inconvenient

 - The Lawton Hub Virtual Room – a hugely innovative digital space, featuring state of the art digital walls, to deliver a stunning new experience for events, meetings, inductions, Organisational Development and training activities.

-Commenting on the Trust’s CVR vision, Executive Director of Partnerships, Strategy and Digital, Chris Bird said:
+Commenting on the Trust’s CVR vision, Chief Partnerships and Strategy Officer, Liz Mellor said:

 “One of the jewels in the Combined crown is our passionate commitment to – and brilliant track record in – the very best in digital communications and engagement.
 So it’s no surprise to see us pushing the boat out in our adoption and use of Virtual Reality.
 This latest innovation joins a growing list of similar innovations, such as our entirely digital 2021 REACH staff awards, our pioneering use of digital avatars and, of course, our Podcast – “Combinations”.